systematic-magic/storage4pmc/issue_pack_store_rules.rst

 - DD is two-digit day (e.g. 01, 20, 25, 31 etc)

-- iteration number is one digit number (i.e. 1, 2, 3 etc)
+- iteration is one digit number (i.e. 1, 2, 3 etc)